LukeShortCloud/rootpages/src/commands/openstack.rst

-   install, install the Undercloud using the ~/undercloud.conf configuration file minion install, (>= Train) install Minion services (minimal Heat and Ironic) on another Undercloud node
+   install, install the Undercloud using the ~/undercloud.conf configuration file minion install, (>= Train) install Minion services (minimal Heat and Ironic) on another Undercloud node upgrade, update the Undercloud to the latest minor version or upgrade to the latest major version (based on which packages are available) upgrade --skip-package-updates, do not update the RPM packages (in case they have already been updated manually) upgrade --no-validations, do not run upgrade validations

 openstack overcloud
 ~~~~~~~~~~~~~~~~~~~